Kita

 Product Roadmap & Public Announcements

 Kita has publicly signaled geographic expansion from the Philippines and Indonesia into Mexico and underserved U.S. lending segments.
-They've detailed their vision-language model approach to document extraction and announced continuous learning engines that link document signals to actual repayment outcomes.
+They have detailed their vision-language model approach to document extraction and announced continuous learning engines that link document signals to actual repayment outcomes.
 Hyperlocalization of models to adapt to local document formats and underwriting drivers is a stated priority, along with deeper API integration into lender workflows.
+The platform supports over 50 document types and features two core products: Kita Credit Agent (automated document collection via WhatsApp/email) and Kita Capture (vision AI extraction and fraud detection).

 Signals & Private Analysis